envico801/GitHub-Advanced-Security/anki/README.md

 A:: You must go to the **Advanced Security settings** of the repository.
 This is the central location for managing the configuration of all advanced security features, including who receives alerts.
 [Documentation Link](https://learn.microsoft.com/en-us/training/modules/configure-use-secret-scanning-github-repository/4-use-secret-scanning)

-Q:: Complete the sentence: For a single organization, you can define up to 500 ____ to extend Secret Scanning's capabilities to find unique, internally-defined credentials.
+Q:: (Cloze) For a single organization, you can define up to {{c1::500 custom patterns}} to extend Secret Scanning's capabilities to find unique, internally-defined credentials.
-A:: ...500 **custom patterns**...
+A:: (Cloze) For a single organization, you can define up to 500 custom patterns to extend Secret Scanning's capabilities to find unique, internally-defined credentials.
 [Documentation Link](https://learn.microsoft.com/en-us/training/modules/configure-use-secret-scanning-github-repository/3-configure-secret-scanning)

 #### Chapter 4 - 4 Configure Code Scanning On Github